LuisaE/cs332/README.md

 ## What aspects of the implementation each test case tests

-To run the tests run `TEST=true make qemu` and note the print statements
+To run the tests run `TEST=true make qemu` and note the print statements.
+We are running qemu with 1 CPU to facilitate testing.

 - simple_priority_sched_test:
 - tie_priority_sched_test: